siobhanlgorman/Sourdough-Bakes/README.md

 ![alt-text](documentation/produce_images.png)

-As a general user of the website/customer I want to
+As a general user of the website/customer I want to:

 * find out the location, opening hours and contact information

 This is implemented by the address block and map link in the footer on each page and a large text block on the home page.